-Bacterial orchitis: this type of orchitis is often due to a sexually transmitted infection (STI), such as gonorrhea or chlamydia .
-In some cases, it is caused by an infection in the urinary tract or by the insertion of a catheter or other medical instrument into the penis.
+Bacterial orchitis: this type of orchitis is often due to a sexually transmitted infection (STI), such as gonorrhea or chlamydia.
+In some cases, it is caused by an infection in the urinary tract or by inserting a catheter or other medical instrument into the penis.

 Other causes of testicular atrophy:

-In addition to orchitis, several other things can cause testicular atrophy, which include:
+In addition to orchitis, several other things can cause testicular atrophy, which includes:

 Testicular atrophy can be a consequence of natural aging and is observed more frequently in men who have passed their reproductive stage.

-Varicoceles : A varicocele is like a varicose vein, but it is found near the testicles instead of the legs.
-Varicoceles usually affect the left testicle and can damage the sperm-producing tubes inside the testicles.
+Varicoceles: A varicocele is like a varicose vein, but it is found near the testicles instead of the legs.
+Varicoceles usually affects the left testicle and can damage the sperm-producing tubes inside the testicles.
 This can make the affected testicle smaller.

-Testicular torsion : this happens when a testicle turns and twists the spermatic cord, which carries blood to the scrotum.
-Decreased blood flow can cause pain and swelling in the testicles.
-If left untreated in a few hours, it can cause permanent testicular atrophy.
+Testicular torsion: this happens when a testicle turns and twists the spermatic cord, which carries blood to the scrotum.
+Decreased blood flow can cause pain and swell in the testicles.
+If left untreated for a few hours, it can cause permanent testicular atrophy.

 Without the gonadotropin-releasing hormone, the pituitary gland stops producing luteinizing hormone (LH).
-Without luteinizing hormone, the testicles stop secreting testosterone and produce smaller testes.
+Without luteinizing hormone, the testicles stop secreting testosterone and stimulate smaller testes.

-Alcohol use disorder : Alcohol can cause low levels of testosterone and testicular tissue, which can cause testicular atrophy.
-Chronic alcohol consumption leads to cases of liver cirrhosis, which can have a negative impact on the testicles and cause atrophy.
+Alcohol use disorder: Alcohol can cause low testosterone levels and testicular tissue, which can cause testicular atrophy.
+Chronic alcohol consumption leads to cases of liver cirrhosis, which can hurt the testicles and cause atrophy.

 When you first consult a doctor for a case of suspected testicular atrophy, you will first take a detailed history to rule out any external cause, such as the use of steroids or medications.

-The details will also be addressed to discover what causes testicular atrophy, your doctor or specialist may ask you some questions about your lifestyle and medical history, sexual history since sexually transmitted diseases may play a role.
+The details will also be addressed to discover what causes testicular atrophy; your doctor or specialist may ask you questions about your lifestyle, medical history, and sexual history since sexually transmitted diseases may play a role.

-This will help them determine if alcohol or a sexually transmitted infection could be the cause.
+This will help them determine if alcohol or a sexually transmitted infection could cause.

-Next, your doctor will also evaluate the external genitalia for additional clues, an examination will be performed, physical examination of your testicles is likely, with the doctor having to directly feel the inguinal region, the penis and the scrotum with the testicles verifying its size, texture and firmness, looking for any change.
+Next, your doctor will also evaluate the external genitalia for additional clues; an examination will be performed, physical examination of your testicles is likely, with the doctor having to feel the inguinal region directly, the penis, and the scrotum with the testicles verifying its size, texture, and firmness, looking for any change.

 As a result of the examination of the testes, it is possible to determine why the symptoms of pain appear, detect foci of inflammation or determine the fact of congenital anatomical abnormalities, such as an absent testicle or that did not descend to the scrotum during prenatal development.

-The diagnosis of testicular atrophy is an important factor in health, whether it is an adult or a child, regardless of age.
-For children, this preventive measure is relevant because it allows you to detect a non-descending testicle or other congenital anomalies.
+The diagnosis of testicular atrophy is an essential factor in health, whether it is an adult or a child, regardless of age.
+This preventive measure is relevant for children because it allows you to detect a non-descending testicle or other congenital anomalies.

 - Testicular ultrasound to evaluate blood flow and identify any abnormalities.